Axial Symmetry of Normalized Solutions for Magnetic Gross-Pitaevskii Equations with Anharmonic Potentials: Introduction

 where $0\leq\Om<\infty$ is fixed, the suitable Lagrange multiplier $\mu _a=\lambda _a+1\in \R$ depends on $a>0$ and $\Omega\ge 0$, so that the $L^2$-constraint condition is satisfied, and the magnetic Laplacian operator $-\Delta_{x^{\Omega}}$ is defined by

 together with the fact that for $x=(x_{1},\cdots,x_{N})\in \R^N$,

 The main features of the ring-shaped potential $(|x|^2-1)^2$ for (\ref{GP-2}) are as follows: it admits non-isolated critical points on the sphere $|x|=1$, and its directional derivative along the tangent direction is always zero at each critical point lying on the sphere $|x|=1$.
 Thus, the critical points of the ring-shaped potential $(|x|^2-1)^2$ satisfy neither the non-degenerate conditions of \cite{Pistoia}, nor the assumptions of \cite[Theorem 1.3]{LPWY}.
-Therefore, the existing approaches (e.g. \cite{LPWY,Pistoia}) cannot be directly applied to the analysis of (\ref{GP-2}).
+Therefore, as far as we know, the existing approaches such as \cite{LPWY,Pistoia} cannot be directly applied to the analysis of (\ref{GP-2}).